urs-vrc/community/competitive/competitive_conduct.md

 **Any breach of these rules can be met with the following punishments as necessary**

--Point deduction
+- Point deduction
--Placement Penalty
+- Placement Penalty
--Race suspension
+- Race suspension
--Temporary or permanent event ban
+- Temporary or permanent event ban
--Removal of graded race licenses (All-Star Series Specific)
+- Removal of graded race licenses (All-Star Series Specific)

 ## URS Solo Racing Event Guidelines